na-na-hi/renget/archive/how2playba.md

 You can also trade your useless furnitures away for a specific one you want, which is pretty neat.
 If it's worth the purple fusion stone is for you to decide.

+You're able to combine ur raid statues into a display one, which let's you see your past raid rankings

 >Misc. info
 Feel free to use the speedup tickets, you'll have a billion of them lying around.
 There has never been a 2x event on the crafting chamber, so there's no point in saving your keystones.